-However, complexity of aforementioned models lets us learn and understand patterns of data on observation (row) level.
+However, the complexity of the aforementioned models lets us learn and understand patterns of data on the observation (row) level.

 For a much deeper understanding of data, as relations between columns in a table or between tables in a database, neural networks became very handy.